anna-dor-plumsail/documents-docs/source/general/licensing-details.rst

 When you will get close to spent 70% of your monthly credits, we will send you a notification about it.
 Thus, you will have enough time to purchase `additional 1000 credits <https://secure.avangate.com/order/product.php?PRODS=4724468&QTY=1&ORDERSTYLE=nLWonJWpmHI=&SHOPURL=https%3A%2F%2Fplumsail.com%2Factions%2Fstore%2F>`_ or pay a differential cost to `start using another plan <upgrade-renew.html>`_.

+The credits amount will be reset at 1st day in a month according to your current plan.

 Trial license
 -------------